Mhazeem/ZilSwitcher/README.md

 SECONDARY_MINER_PATH  // FULL Path to the batch file you want to use to launch your secondary miner.
 ZIL_MINER_PATH // FULL Path to the batch file to launch your ZilMiner.
-ZIL_API_SERVER  // Default: https://api.zilliqa.com/ (This field may be left blank)
+ZIL_API_SERVER  // Default: https://api.zilliqa.com/ (This field may be left blank) POW_WINDOW  // Default: 90 - Set a custom timer for the PoW window.
+Useful if you need to run PoW longer to try for the DS difficulty.
+(This field may be left blank)
 ```
 3. run "npm start"
 -- Node should autodetect what to run and start ZilSwitcher.